edward-r/research-tools/README.md

   overrides.
 - **npm scripts** let you run the same tasks on systems without `make` installed (or in GitHub Actions without adding a Make install step).

+---

+## Summary

+This project is a **Node.js research toolkit generator** that creates structured environments for research, learning, and development projects with built-in evidence logging.

+## What it does

+**Creates research kits** - The main script `setup_research_kits_node_only_plus.mjs` generates two ready-to-use Node.js project folders with a complete workflow for tracking experimental runs and outcomes.

+**Evidence logging system** - Every time you run code, it automatically:

+- Saves console output to timestamped log files
+- Appends a row to a Markdown "Evidence Log" with date, status (#Confirmed or #Bug), and output summary
+- Creates an audit trail of all your experiments and results

+**File watching and auto-logging** - The watcher tool reruns your code on every file save and logs the results, enabling tight feedback loops during development.

+## Key components

+- **Project generator** (`setup_research_kits_node_only_plus.mjs`) - Creates
+  structured folders with assets, tools, notes, and Makefiles
+- **Evidence logger** (`tools/append_evidence_row.mjs`) - Appends structured
+  rows to Markdown logs
+- **File watcher** (`tools/watch_and_log_node.mjs`) - Monitors files
+  and auto-runs code on changes
+- **Make targets** - Shortcuts for common tasks like `make run:js`, `make watch:js`, `make run:tests`

+## Use cases

+- **Research projects** - Track data analysis runs, maintain defensible audit trails
+- **Learning new tech** - Experiment with small code snippets and save results automatically
+- **Development** - Treat every run like a mini-CI step with logged outcomes

+The core philosophy is "run → log → append" - every execution becomes a documented evidence point you can search and reference later.

+The project has Bear note integration built in.
+From the README, several Bear-specific features:

+## Bear note tags mentioned

+**Evidence Log tags** - The system automatically tags entries with:

+- `#Code #Experiment`
+- `#Confirmed` (when code runs successfully, exit code 0)
+- `#Bug` (when code fails, non-zero exit code)

+**Smart Search system** - Creates `notes/SmartSearch_Index.md`
+with pre-built Bear search links (`bear://` URLs) to filter notes by tags like:

+- `#Confirmed`
+- `#Bug`
+- `#Dataset`
+- `#Code`
+- Active tasks

+**Project-specific tags** - The README mentions tagging notes with your project tag (e.g., `#YourProject`, `#DataPipeline2025`) so the Smart Searches filter correctly.

+**Additional suggested tags**:

+- `#Snippet #Confirmed` for storing "known good" code snippets
+- Custom project tags that get integrated into the Bear search links

+The Bear integration is optional but designed to turn your Evidence Log into a searchable knowledge base where you can quickly filter by outcome type, project, or content category using Bear's tag-based search system.

+The `SmartSearch_Index.md` file appears to be a dashboard of one-click Bear search links that help you navigate your research findings efficiently.